piercecole/Getting-and-Cleaning-Data-Course-Project/Codebook.md

 Merges Subject ID to one Data Set: dfSubjectTrain and dfSubjectTest to dfSubject

 #2.
 Extract data to align required Features, TestSubject and TrainSubject
-Assign Data as dataframe where Headers of mean and std are defined for dfX.
+Assign "Data" as df where Headers of mean and std are defined for dfX.

 #3.
 Gives Descriptive Names for each variable.